Pat Howard: Cricket management career

-Howard returned to his native Australia to manage his family's pharmaceutical company, however quickly became general manager of the Australian Rugby Union's high performance unit.
+Howard returned to his native Australia to manage his family's pharmacy company, however, he quickly became general manager of the Australian Rugby Union's high performance unit.
 He also worked as Chief Operations Officer at Cromwell Property Group prior to his move to rugby management.

 On 13 October 2011, he was announced as the General Manager, Team Performance – for the Australian Cricket Team.
 This role, created to focus solely on team performance, was one of the key recommendations of the Don Argus led Australian Team Performance Review adopted by Cricket Australia's Board in August.

 Howard has received some criticism for this role.
 Shane Warne said in 2013, Cricket Australia should "please put current cricket people in charge to run the game, select teams, not ex rugby or any other sports people" and called Howard a "muppet".

 In March 2013, following being temporarily dropped from the national team Shane Watson said Howard had not been involved in cricket long enough to pass comment on his commitment to the Australian team.